underdogg-forks/cleanninja/docs/clients.rst

 Invoices Table
 **************

-The Invoices table shows a list of all the client's invoices and accompanying information.
+The Invoices table shows a list of all the client's invoices and acplaning information.
 The table has 5 columns:

 - **Invoice**: The invoice number
 - **Date**: The date the invoice was created